metala/revwebsocks5/README.md

 # revwebsocks5

-Reverse SOCKS5 tunneler over WebSocket with SSL/TLS and proxy support
+Reverse SOCKS5 tunnel over WebSocket with TLS and proxy support
 Forked from <https://github.com/kost/revsocks>

 ## Use Case